-- 1. The tasks and responsibilities of the Senate are: - 1) adopt the Articles of Association; - 2) adopt the General University Regulations; - 3) adopt the University strategy and approve a strategy implementation progress report;
+- 1. The tasks and responsibilities of the Senate are: - 1) adopt the Statutes; - 2) adopt the General University Regulations; - 3) adopt the University strategy and approve a strategy implementation progress report;

-- 4) appoint and remove members of the University Council; - 5) provide advisory opinions on candidates for the post of Rector; - 6) assess the performance of the University; - 7) provide recommendations for the University Council and the Rector on their tasks; - 8) award the academic title of Honorary Degree; - 9) award doctoral and postdoctoral degrees; - 10) adopt the Procedures for the Award of Academic Titles; - 11) establish the costs of the procedure of awarding academic degrees; - 12) establish the conditions, procedure and start and end dates of admissions for each academic year and how the admissions process shall be conducted; - 13) establish the programme of study of undergraduate and postgraduate degrees; - 14) establish the method by which learning outcomes are evaluated; - 15) appoint candidates for the institutions representing the higher education and scientific community; - 16) carry out tasks in connection with the: - a) application of the appropriate level of the Polish Qualifications Framework to qualifications awarded following the completion of postgraduate studies; - b) inclusion of qualifications awarded following the completion of postgraduate studies and other academic courses within the Integrated Qualifications System. - 17) adopt regulations concerning the management of copyrights, related rights and industrial property rights, and the rules of commercialisation; - 18) adopt the regulations concerning the use of research facilities; - 19) authorise the University to join a limited liability company; - 20) approve the Articles of Association of a federation in the event of the University joining one; - 21) adopt the Rules of Admission to the Doctoral School; - 22) adopt the Regulations of the Doctoral School; - 23) provide opinions on the criteria for the periodic appraisal of individual groups of employees and posts, as well as the assessment procedure and entity carrying out the appraisal; - 24) upon the request of the Rector, appoint a Senate representative to the GMU Awards Chapter; - 25) pass resolutions on affairs put forward for consideration by the Rector or an authorised group of members of the Senate. - 2.
-Members of the Senate that hold the post of Professor or University Professor shall take part in the votes in the cases referred to in Article 1(9).
-Resolutions are adopted when no fewer than 50% of the statutory composition of the Senate is present. - 3.
+- 4) appoint and remove members of the University Council; - 5) provide advisory opinions on candidates for the post of Rector; - 6) assess the performance of the University; - 7) provide recommendations for the University Council and the Rector on their tasks; - 8) award the academic title of Honorary Degree; - 9) award doctoral and postdoctoral degrees; - 9) adoption of the rules of procedure of the academic councils; (amendment shall enter into force on 1 September 2024) - 10) adopt the Procedures for the Award of Academic Titles; - 11) establish the costs of the procedure of awarding academic degrees; - 12) establish the conditions, procedure and start and end dates of admissions for each academic year and how the admissions process shall be conducted; - 13) establish the programme of study of undergraduate and postgraduate degrees; - 14) establish the method by which learning outcomes are evaluated; - 15) appoint candidates for the institutions representing the higher education and scientific community; - 16) carry out tasks in connection with the: - a) application of the appropriate level of the Polish Qualifications Framework to qualifications awarded following the completion of postgraduate studies; - b) inclusion of qualifications awarded following the completion of postgraduate studies and other academic courses within the Integrated Qualifications System. - 17) adopt regulations concerning the management of copyrights, related rights and industrial property rights, and the rules of commercialisation; - 18) adopt the regulations concerning the use of research facilities; - 19) authorise the University to join a limited liability company; - 20) approve the Statutes of a federation in the event of the University joining one; - 21) adopt the Rules of Admission to the Doctoral School; - 22) adopt the Regulations of the Doctoral School; - 23) provide opinions on the criteria for the periodic appraisal of individual groups of employees and posts, as well as the assessment procedure and entity carrying out the appraisal; - 24) upon the request of the Rector, appoint a Senate representative to the GMU Awards Chapter; - 25) pass resolutions on affairs put forward for consideration by the Rector or an authorised group of members of the Senate. - 2.
+Members of the Senate that hold the post of Professor or Associate Professor shall take part in the votes in the cases referred to in Paragraph 1(9).
+Resolutions are adopted when no fewer than 50% of the statutory composition of the Senate is present.
+(Shall be repealed on 1 September 2024). - 3.
 The establishment of a study programme requires consultation with the Students' Union.
 Upon receiving a draft proposal for a study programme, the Students' Union has 14 days to provide an opinion.
 In case of no response during this time, the requirement to obtain an opinion shall be deemed to have been fulfilled. - 4.
 The Regulations of the Doctoral School require the agreement of the Doctoral Candidates' Union.
-In case of no agreement between the Senate and Doctoral Candidates' Union on the Regulations
+In case of no agreement between the Senate and Doctoral Candidates' Union on the Regulations within three months of their adoption, the Regulations come into force on the basis of a Senate Resolution passed by no fewer than two-thirds of the statutory composition thereof.

-- within three months of their adoption, the Regulations come into force on the basis of a Senate Resolution passed by no fewer than two-thirds of the statutory composition thereof. - 5.
-The establishment of a programme of study for the Doctoral School requires consultation with the Doctoral Candidates' Union.
+5. The establishment of a programme of study for the Doctoral School requires consultation with the Doctoral Candidates' Union.
 In case no opinion is provided within 14 days of the draft proposal for a study programme being submitted to the Doctoral Candidates' Union, the requirement to obtain an opinion shall be deemed to have been fulfilled.